bluewingtitan/bluewingtitan/README.md

 - Linux is my daily driver (debian on servers, pop!\_os on desktop).
 - My go-to languages are C# and javascript/ecmascript.
 While I occasionaly work with other langs (go, python, java), most of my projects are either C# or js.
 I am working with Unity3D for my games and dotnet-core/asp.net-core for my game servers.
 My most used frontend framework is react and I am working on a (for now) secret app with react-native since a few months.
 - Content Creation > Content Consumption

+> Sex is cool and all, but have you ever written code that worked instantly?